Council to give break on BPOL

-By BEN R. WILLIAMS - Bulletin Staff Writer
+By MICKEY POWELL - Bulletin Staff Writer

 Two measures that Martinsville City Council plans to implement are aimed at saving small businesses money as well as attracting more such businesses to the city.